Public health priority: High for pulmonary (including laryngeal) TB cases. Routine for extrapulmonary TB cases.

-A clinician experienced in tuberculosis makes a clinical diagnosis of tuberculosis, including clinical follow-up assessment to ensure a consistent clinical course.
+A clinician experienced in TB makes a clinical diagnosis of TB, including clinical follow-up assessment to ensure a consistent clinical course.

 Surgeons and operating room staff must be specifically directed to place specimens in saline and NOT formalin so that culture and drug susceptibility testing are possible.

 Only about 60% of culture-positive respiratory specimens will be smear-positive for acid-fast bacilli (AFB).
 Additionally, smear microscopy cannot reliably differentiate

 M. tuberculosis bacilli from non-tuberculous mycobacteria (NTM).
 Microscopy therefore lacks sensitivity (so a negative result does not exclude TB) and specificity (“false-positive” results may occur due to the presence of NTMs).
 Smear positive cases should be treated as TB until proven otherwise.

 Smear results should be available within 24-48 hours of specimen receipt even on weekends if the specimen is deemed urgent after consultation between the treating clinician and the laboratory.
 Microscopy provides a measure of the infectivity of the patient (i.e. smear-positive cases have a heavy burden of acid-fast bacilli (AFB) in their sputa that can be transmitted by coughing, singing, etc.).